livingsocial/bundler-patch/README.md

 - Update the Gemfile, .ruby-version and other files to patch an app according to `ruby-advisory-db` content.
 - Provide conservative update of select or all gems.
 Conservative meaning to the latest release (default) or minor (optional) version.
-- Don't security patch past the minimum gem version required.
-(This may change).
 - Minimal munging to existing version spec.
 - Support a database of custom advisories for internal gems.
 - Provide reasonable support for keeping a large number of apps and services up-to-date as automatically as possible.